An overview of the most important traffic regulations for driving in Italy.

 Caution: On the Brennero motorway (section Brennero - Bolzano Sud), the speed limit is still 110 km/h, not 130, as usually on Italian motorways.

-It is obligatory to let pedestrians walk on the cross-walk.
+It is compulsory to let pedestrians walk on the cross-walk.

 Also pedestrians, if conspicuously drunken, can be stopped and corrected by the police.